-NANCY J. COTTERMAN CENTER - CRISIS INTERVENTION PROGRAMS UPDATED
+NANCY J. COTTERMAN CENTER - CRISIS INTERVENTION PROGRAMS

-SUPPORT funding for the Nancy J. Cotterman Center (NJCC) improves and enhances the quality of life for child and adult victims of human trafficking, sexual assault, and child abuse through effective forensically sensitive interventions implemented by professionals specializing in the fields of human trafficking, sexual assault, and child abuse.
+SUPPORT state funding of \$406,000 for the Nancy J. Cotterman Center (NJCC) in FY 2023, which improves and enhances the quality of life for child and adult victims of human trafficking, sexual assault, and child abuse through effective forensically sensitive interventions implemented by professionals specializing in the fields of human trafficking, sexual assault, and child abuse.
 Victims will have the support needed to successfully go through the criminal justice system increasing the likelihood of reporting and successful criminal prosecution of the offender.